-4. Some Staff users require Admin approval while others don’t
+3.4.
+Some Staff Users require Admin approval while others don’t

-In multi-team organizations, an administrator’s intervention might be required for check-in/out to certain users (or class of users) whereas for others, it’s not.
-For example, you might want company interns to require Admin approval for check-ins/out but not the full-time employees.
+In multi-team organizations, an Administrator’s intervention might be required for check-in/out to certain users (or class of users) whereas for others, it’s not.
+For example, you might want company interns to require Admin approval for check-ins/out but not full-time employees.

-Here is how you can set up this workflow (see image below):
+Here is how you can set up this workflow:

-a) Have the company level arbitration disabledNote: The company arbitration will be ‘disabled’ but the user-listing arbitration needs to be enabled.
+a) Have the company level arbitration disabledNote: Company arbitration will be ‘disabled’ but User listing arbitration needs to be enabled.

 b) Have the following Visibility Settings enabled/checked from Company Settings –> Policy.
 Visibility settings determine what staff users get to see.c) Now from More –> User Listings –> Default User listing –> Add or Remove Users, remove all the users who don’t need to be arbitrated.
 As per the example above, everyone who isn’t an intern will be removed.

 Note: ‘Access Control’ needs to be enabled from Settings –> Company Settings –> Access Control for User Listings to show up in the More dropdown.